ngs-docs/angus/quality-and-trimming.md

 local computer.

 ### 5. MultiQc
-[MultiQC](http://multiqc.info/) aggregates results across many samples into a single report for easy comparison.
+[MultiQC](http://multiqc.info/) is a great tool that aggregates multiple fastqc results into a single report for easy comparison.

 Run Mulitqc on both the untrimmed and trimmed files